-A representative from the Department is happy to come out and do talk about bioengineering in a school.
-We are particularly keen to work with Y9-11 age groups as it provides us with the opportunity to speak about the importance of studying both maths and physics at A-level, which are our core required subjects.
+A representative from the Department is happy to deliver a live online talk about bioengineering for a school.
+We are particularly keen to work with Y9-11 age groups as it provides us with the opportunity to speak about the importance of studying both maths with physics and/or chemistry at A-level, which are our core required subjects.

-Please contact the outreach manager to arrange a suitable date.
+Please contact the outreach manager to discuss further and look to arrange a suitable date.

 Bioengineering interventions will improve our everyday lives from diagnosing disease earlier, enabling the disabled and improving quality of life in old age.
 These accessible applications mean bioengineering is a great topic to get students more interested in science, technology, engineering and maths and its relevance to them.
 There are lots of resources available online but here are a few we would recommend.

 |Engineering adventures - a good introduction to engineering for primary age-group||Biobuilder - a good introduction to synthetic biology

 |National STEM centre - lots of primary science and maths resources available||National STEM centre - lots of secondary science and maths resources available|

 |I'm an engineer - suitable for primary and secondary age-groups||I'm an engineer - suitable for primary and secondary age-groups|